Published: Oct 28, 2017

 The Juneau Whale Watching & Salmon Bake Combo takes you aboard a jet boat boat equipped with a hydrophone system for listening to whales as they communicate with each other in the water!
 It’s paired with perhaps the most delicious meal you will ever eat, at The Gold Creek Salmon Bake.
 They’ve been grilling up perfect salmon for nearly 40 years at this all-you-can-eat adventure, even being featured on Bravo Television’s Top Chef.
 Plus, they’ll also have live Alaskan folk music as accompaniment.

 The Juneau Whale Watching & Mendenhall Glacier Tour will get you a mammoth field of ice in addition to enormous sea creatures.
 Your experienced Naturalist will take you in search of humpback and killer whales, sea lions, porpoises and more in a specially designed boat.
 Afterwards, you will be shuttled out to the famous Mendenhall Glacier where you can take a hike out toward the ice, check out the Visitor’s Center, or just go on a meditative mission to find some soft silt (sand crushed by the ice to near dust.)
+This is one of the best things to do in Juneau.

 Highlights: Whale Watching, Southeast Alaska,